vasyaod/irrigation/README.md

 ![Data in grafana](./assets/screenshot1.png)

+## Moisture sensor

+TBD

 ## Valve V2

-Controller based on ESP32.
+Controller based on ESP32 since

 For switching of buttons the nest pins are used
-  - GPIO16
+  - GPIO16 - "Manual button"
-  - GPIO17
+  - GPIO17 - "Increase button"
-  - GPIO21
+  - GPIO21 - "Channel button"

 Indicator is using GPIO2